Introduction to Toon Shading

 Learn more about our Toon Shader, Toon Kit 2

-Use OccaSoftware’s flexible toon shader to design a beautifully shaded material that matches your concept art and drives interest in your game.
+Use OccaSoftware’s powerful toon shader to design a beautifully shaded material that matches your concept art and drives interest in your game.
 Create opaque, alpha cutout, and even transparent materials with customizable specular and rim highlights.
-Click here to learn more.